majianjia/nnom/examples/rnn-denoise/README.md

 ## Get the Noisy Speech

 This example uses [Microsoft Scalable Noisy Speech Dataset](https://github.com/microsoft/MS-SNSD) (MS-SNSD).
-If you want to train your own model, you shall download the data set from the above repository then put them in folder `MS-SNSD/`.
+If you want to train your own model, you may download the dataset from the above repository, then put them into folder `MS-SNSD/`.

-Then generate the `clean speech` and its corresponding `noisy speech` (These are used to generate the noisy MFCC and gains.).
+After the MS-SNSD is downloaded, you can now generate the `clean speech` and its corresponding `noisy speech` with variable levels of noise mixed.

-The recommended configurations (modify `noisyspeech_synthesizer.cfg`) for the dataset are:
+The advantage of using MS-SNSD is it is scaleable.
+Modify `noisyspeech_synthesizer.cfg` to configure how does the speech generated.
+The recommended configurations  for the this example are:
 ~~~
 sampling_rate: 16000
 audioformat: *.wav